 The ultrapure water samples were analyzed as follows for levels of:

 All experiments were performed under regular laboratory conditions (not in a clean room).

 Agilent® 7700s instrumental details and parameters: PFA-50 nebulizer, PFA spray chamber, sapphire inert torch, quartz 2.5 mm i.d. torch injector, platinum sample and skimmer cone, RF power 600/1600 W, sampling position 12 / 8 mm, carrier gas flow 0.90 L/min, makeup gas flow 0.32 / 0.51 L/min, auto detector mode, calibration through 1, 5, 10, 50 ng/L.

 Agilent® 7500s instrumental details and parameters: quartz nebulizer, quartz spray chamber, quartz i.d. torch injector, nickel sample and skimmer cone, RF power 1300 / 1550 W, sampling position 8 mm, carrier gas flow 0.96 L/min, makeup gas flow 0.23 L/min, auto detector mode, calibration through 1, 20, 50, 100 ng/L.

-The needs of reagent water for trace analyses in the pharmaceutical industry were discussed, and it was demonstrated that ultrapure water produced by a Milli-Q® water purification system contains low ppt levels of trace elements.
-Therefore, laboratories in the pharmaceutical industry that perform trace element analysis can rely on Milli-Q® systems to meet their stringent requirements for the highest purity water for these experiments.
+This study demonstrated that ultrapure water produced by a Milli-Q® water purification system contains low ppt levels of trace elements.
+Therefore, laboratories in the pharmaceutical industry that perform trace element analysis can rely on Milli-Q® ultrapure water systems to produce high-purity water that meets their stringent requirements.
 Choosing ultrapure water produced from a Milli-Q® system for trace element analyses will help to ensure the generation of high quality data.